- Notifications

 @misc{bou2023torchrl, title={TorchRL: A data-driven decision-making library for PyTorch}, author={Albert Bou and Matteo Bettini and Sebastian Dittert and Vikash Kumar and Shagun Sodhani and Xiaomeng Yang and Gianni De Fabritiis and Vincent Moens}, year={2023}, eprint={2306.00577}, archivePrefix={arXiv}, primaryClass={cs.LG}}

-Create a conda environment where the packages will be installed.
+Or create a conda environment where the packages will be installed.

-conda create --name torch_rl python=3.9conda activate torch_rl
+conda create --name torchrl python=3.9conda activate torchrl

 or other special installation instructions.